ABOUT OGL

 OUR BOLD VISION

-By providing secure storage and broad public access to genomic materials and a forum for sharing samples, data, and ideas, OGL aims to serve as a catalyst for research that can help to protect marine ecosystems and improve the human condition.
+By providing secure storage and broad public access to genomic materials, research training, and a forum for sharing samples, data, and ideas, the Ocean Genome Legacy Center aims to serve as a catalyst for research that can help protect marine ecosystems and improve the human condition.

 WITH THE HELP OF OUR COllaboraTORS, OGL’S COLLECTION CONTAINS: